 About parking consultations

 The introduction of a Controlled Parking Zone (CPZ), or changes to an existing zone, are considered in response to demand from local residents and businesses.
-Any proposal would require a demonstration that it has widespread support among local residents, in the form of a petition for example, which clearly indicates what action residents would like us to take.
-The petition would need to be signed by a minimum of 51% of the households directly affected.
+Any proposal would require a demonstration that it has widespread support among local residents, in the form of a petition which clearly indicates what action residents would like us to take.
+The petition would need to be signed by a minimum of 51% of the households in the road or roads likely to be affected.

 Minor issues are dealt with in accordance with our traffic management policy, with a response published on the website.
-If a petition meets our traffic management policy criteria it shall be referred to the council's Strategic Planning and Transportation Overview and Scrutiny Committee (SPTOSC), along with officer recommendations, so that all relevant matters can be considered including whether the resources required to progress the proposal are justified.
+If a petition meets our traffic management policy criteria it shall be referred to the Cabinet Member for Transport or the council's Transport Overview and Scrutiny Committee (TOSC), along with officer recommendations, so that all relevant matters can be considered including whether the resources required to progress the proposal are justified.
 If approval to proceed is obtained, part of the process would include a consultation with local residents and businesses.

 Legislation requires that we have regard to various factors in making a decision on whether an area should have a CPZ introduced.
 These include the views of owners and occupiers of properties but also the need for maintaining the free movement of traffic including public service vehicles, reasonable access to premises and the effect on the amenities of any locality affected.
 There may also be other matters which appear to us as being relevant which we are obliged to take into account.